About Blog Contact Pey

 What makes Holmes Run Acres different from other Northern Virginia MCM neighborhoods?

-The Holmes Run creek corridor and trail access set it apart physically.
-The combination of creek-adjacent wooded lots and postwar MCM homes at this price point is relatively rare in Northern Virginia.
+Its architectural pedigree and setting.
+The core of the neighborhood was designed by architects Nicholas Satterlee and Donald Lethbridge and is a National Register Historic District, and the Holmes Run creek corridor and trail access set it apart physically.
+The combination of creek-adjacent wooded lots and architect-designed MCM homes at this price point is relatively rare in Northern Virginia.

 Is Holmes Run Acres walkable?